Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation: -structure with Loop operators

 for $\alpha_1,~\alpha_2 \in \frac{1}{2}\mathbb{Z}$.
 It transforms under the $\mathcal{S}$ and $\mathcal{T}$-transformations as follows,

 Note that if $v$ is even, the four kind of functions are the same. \end{theorem}

-The quantity $u$ can be interpreted as an obstruction to the constructing the $\mathcal{S}$-duality of quantum electrodynamics \cite{Anosova:2022cjm, Anosova:2022yqx}.
-Since the definition of $u$ involves a non-local operator, it is non-trivial problem whether we can remove $u$ by adding local counterterm.
+The quantity $u$ can be interpreted as an obstruction to constructing the $\mathcal{S}$-duality of quantum electrodynamics \cite{Anosova:2022cjm, Anosova:2022yqx}.
+Since the definition of $u$ involves a non-local operator, it is a non-trivial problem whether we can remove $u$ by adding a local counterterm.
 On the other hand, $v$ may change the statistics of Wilson loops from the analogy of non-spin Maxwell theories \cite{Ang:2019txy,Kan:2024fuu}.
-We will discuss later.
+We will discuss this later.